Skip to main content

 STATE.user.name # → {{ user.name }}

-The unbound STATE global skips validation, which is useful for keys created dynamically by form controls or actions:
+STATE is useful for referencing keys created dynamically by form controls or actions without needing a separate Rx declaration:

 from prefab_ui.rx import STATE